badmotorfinger/git-psradar/README.md

 #### The easy way

-For those with Windows 7 and above, you can issue a `Install-Module -Name Git-PsRadar` command.
+For those with Windows 10 and above, you can issue a `Install-Module -Name Git-PsRadar` command.

+For those with Windows Vista or 7 who are using PowerShell version 3 or 4, you'll need to install [PackageManagement](http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409) first before executing `Install-Module -Name Git-PsRadar`.

 See the module listing in the [official PowerShell gallary](https://www.powershellgallery.com/packages/Git-PsRadar/)

-Once complete, run the command `Import-Module Git-PsRadar`.
-For ease of use I recomend placing this command in your PowerShell startup profile.
+Once complete, run the command `Import-Module Git-PsRada`.
+For ease of use I recomend placing this command in your [PowerShell startup profile](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx).
+Typically `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`

 #### The hard way

-Download the Git-PsRadar.psm1 file, put it in a folder called Git-PsRadar and copy the folder it to your PowerShell module directory.The default location for this is .\WindowsPowerShell\Modules (relative to your Documents folder).
+Download the Git-PsRadar.psm1 file, put it in a folder called Git-PsRadar and copy the folder it to your PowerShell module directory. `$env:USERPROFILE\Documents\WindowsPowerShell\Modules` (relative to your Documents folder).
 You can also extract it to another directory listed in your $env:PSModulePath.
-The full installation path should be **\Documents\WindowsPowerShell\Modules\Git-PsRadar\Git-PsRadar.psm1**
+The full installation path should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\Git-PsRadar\Git.PsRadar.psm1`.

-Assuming you want Git-PsRadar to be avilable in every PowerShell session, open your profile script located at '$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1' and add the following line.
+Assuming you want Git-PsRadar to be avilable in every PowerShell session, open your profile script located at `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` and add the following line.

 `Import-Module Git-PsRadar`